 Part 1: Adopting a New Mindset

-While more mobile business apps are slowly getting into the hands of business workers, data shows the results have been disappointing.
+While more mobile business apps are slowly getting into the hands of field workers, data shows the results have been disappointing.
 To effectively mobilize forms and business processes at the speed of business, companies must adopt the right approach.

 Part 2: Engaging Your Business Users